 Thus, / d / elision takes place if it is word-final, preceded by a consonant and followed immediately by a word beginning with a consonant (but with the above exceptions).
 It also takes place if a suffix follows which begins with the right kind of consonant.
 Thus / d / is elided in friends, and may optionally be elided in friendly.

-What about these words?
+What about the ese words?

+riendship blindness childless

-friendship blindness childless worldly handful child's play
+worldly handful child's play

-This course has been compiled and edited from printed and electronic sources for educational purposes.
+This course has bee en compiled and edited from printe purposes. d and electronic sources fo or educational